LakeinLove/Mage-The-Awakening/Magic/Legacies/Legacy Attainments.md

 ### Praxis Refund

-If the mage knew the Legacy Attainment as a Praxis, she internalizes her understanding.
-She loses the Praxis, but receives a “refund” of one Arcane Experience plus one Arcane Beat.
-Legacy members often develop Praxes to train themselves for upcoming Legacy Attainments, including the first, for pupils who study under a tutor but have yet to be initiated.
+If the mage knew the Legacy Attainment as a [[Praxes|Praxis]], she internalizes her understanding.
+She loses the [[Praxes|Praxis]], but receives a “refund” of one Arcane Experience plus one Arcane Beat.
+Legacy members often develop [[Praxes]] to train themselves for upcoming Legacy Attainments, including the first, for pupils who study under a tutor but have yet to be initiated.

 ### Free from the Lie

-Legacy Attainments do not count as obvious magic to Sleepers, are immune to Dissonance and do not trigger Quiescence or Breaking Points in witnesses.
+Legacy Attainments do not count as obvious magic to Sleepers, are immune to [[Dissonance]] and do not trigger [[Quiescence]] or Breaking Points in witnesses.

 ### Transient Stacking